FrancesCoronel/personal-website-v3/site/content/adventures/2013-09-20-c-bits-speeding-up-a-bit.md

 ## Hello.
 Hello.
 Hello

-So once again, I'm here to make programming a little easier by providing the literal solutions… with GitHub (yes!).
+So once again, I'm here to make programming a little easier by providing the literal solutions... with GitHub (yes!).

-C Programming Help that is…
+C Programming Help that is...

 The solutions that also include the question as a comment on top and can be found on my GitHub.